 A. Full Attestation: The signing provider shall satisfy all of the following conditions:

-Is responsible for the origination of the call onto the IP based service provider voice network.
+Is responsible for the origination of the call onto the IP-based service provider voice network.

 Has a direct authenticated relationship with the customer and can identify the customer.